RatMD/bloghub-plugin/DOCS.md

 ## Additional Menus

+## Additional Permissions
+The **BlogHub** OctoberCMS plugin adds the following permissions.

+### `ratmd.bloghub.comments`
+Allows to access the `Comments` side menu on the RainLab.Blog main menu.
+The `Comments` menu contains access to the comments moderation.
+However, this permission is NOT required to access the BlogHub and BlogHub / Comments settings page, which requires the default RainLab permission: `rainlab.blog.manage_settings`.

+### `ratmd.bloghub.comments.access_comments_settings`
+This permissions allows to get access to the post-related comment configuration tab.
+This tab contains the options to change the visibility of the whole comment section as well as to change the comment mode for the respective post only.

+### `ratmd.bloghub.comments.moderate_comments`
+This permission allows to moderate comments on the backend as well as on the frontend page.
+The respective user can approve, reject or mark pending comments as spam.
+While the forntend does only allow to approve and reject pending comments, the backend also supports to change the comment status of any comment.

+### `ratmd.bloghub.comments.delete_coments`
+This permission allows to delete comments of any state and is an extension to the `moderate_comments` permission above.

+### `ratmd.bloghub.tags`
+This permission allows to access the `Tags` side menu on the RainLab.Blog main menu as well as the tags relation field on the single post backend page.
+The `Tags` menu contains the management environment for all available tags.

+### `ratmd.bloghub.tags.promoted`
+This permission allows to set the `Promote` flag on the single tags using the additional `Tags` menu under `Blog`.
+Since Promoted Tags are may shown different - depending on the theme - this flag has received his own permission additionally to the `tags` one as shown above.

 ## Extended Post Model
 The **BlogHub** OctoberCMS plugin extends RainLab's Blog Post class model with the following additional properties and methods.